Class Descriptions

-Registration starts August 16 for our Fall 2023 classes
+Registration starts February 27th for our Spring 2025 classes

 Most classes are in the evenings and run once a week for 8 weeks, however notice any exceptions listed on the schedule.